 Like adults, kids can also develop the same mental illnesses, though they sometimes manifest these conditions differently.
 Because of that, it’s good to look out for the following warning signs in children.
 These signs can be changes in what they’re feeling, how they’re acting, or how they behave as a whole.
+Below are just some of the signs to look out for.

 Changes in emotions: